Water Quality Sampling

 Green Crab Monitoring

 Green crabs are an invasive species that threaten clam populations, eelgrass beds, and local marshes.
 To find out more about these crabs, KELT purchased green crab traps with the help of a grant from the Maine Outdoor Heritage Fund in 2014.
 Since then, these traps have helped to gather information about crab populations in our region.
-KELT used them to work with students at Bath Middle School and Woolwich Central School to trap green crabs and document information about their populations each fall.
-The Arrowsic Shellfish Committee has borrowed them for a one day trapping effort each summer to get a snapshot of crab populations around the island.
-Some Georgetown citizen scientists have borrowed these traps to track crab populations at Heal Eddy, every other week for the past few years.
+KELT used them to work with students at Bath Middle School to trap green crabs and document information about their populations each fall.

 What's a Green Crab?